Blue-Bag/ansible-role-firewall/README.md

 In chain mode the role also allows for other blocks such as security precautions.

 ```
-firewall_whitelist:
+firewall_allowlist:

 - { name: 'local', ip: "192.168.100.1" }
 ```
-A list of IPs that will be whitelisted
+A list of IPs that will be allowed
 ```
-firewall_blacklist:
+firewall_denylist:
 - { name: 'Some rogue', ip: "96.47.225.0/24" }
 ```
-A list of IPs that will be blacklisted
+A list of IPs that will be blocked

 ## Access Control Lists (ACLs)
 The chain mode firewall makes use of lists, ipsets and blocks of chains to manage the control of access to specific ports.
 All ports are protected from lists of known ips from block lists.
 Such lists can be obtained from services such as blocklist.de etc See the refs for details about a role to manage these ipset block lists.

-Note: This role has been heavily refactored to eradicate problematic vocabulary.
+Note: This role is being heavily refactored to eradicate problematic vocabulary.
 The terminology used is as follows:

-`AllowList` - IPs that are trusted and know `TrustedList` - IPs that are trusted but not given blanket privileged access to all ports `DenyList` - IPs that are explicitly excluded from access to any ports and dropped Note that packets can be dropped or rejected.
+ - `AllowList` - IPs that are trusted and know
+ - `TrustedList` - IPs that are trusted but not given blanket privileged access to all ports
+ - `DenyList` - IPs that are explicitly excluded from access to any ports and dropped Note that packets can be dropped or rejected.

 ```